Clarence White: The Kentucky Colonels

 The Kentucky Colonels became well known on the bluegrass circuit during this period and made many live appearances throughout California and the United States.
 Between bookings with the Colonels, White also made a guest appearance on Eric Weissberg and Marshall Brickman's New Dimensions in Banjo & Bluegrass album, which would be re-released in 1973 as the soundtrack album to the film Deliverance (with Weissberg and Steve Mandell's version of "Dueling Banjos" added to the album's track listing).

-In 1964 the Colonels recruiting fiddle player Bobby Sloan into their ranks and continued to make live appearances at various clubs, concert halls and festivals.
+In 1964, the Colonels recruited fiddle player Bobby Sloan and continued to make live appearances at various clubs, concert halls and festivals.
 The Colonels' second album, Appalachian Swing!, was a commercial success and saw White's flatpicking permanently expand the language of bluegrass guitar.
 Music critic Thom Owens has remarked that White's playing on the album, "helped pioneer a new style in bluegrass; namely, he redefined the acoustic guitar as a solo instrument."

-Shortly after the recording of the Appalachian Swing! album, Roland and Clarence undertook some session work backing dobroist Tut Taylor on a Dobro-themed album that was released by World Pacific in late 1964 as Dobro Country.
+Shortly after the recording of the Appalachian Swing! album, Roland and Clarence undertook some session work backing dobroist Tut Taylor on a Dobro-themed album that was released by World Pacific Records in late 1964 as Dobro Country.
 Although the brothers were employed as session musicians, the album was credited to Tut Taylor, Roland and Clarence White upon release.

-Although they were a successful recording act, it was becoming increasingly difficult for the Colonels to make a living, due to the waning popularity of the American folk music revival due to the British Invasion and homegrown folk rock acts, such as the Byrds and Bob Dylan.
+Although the Colonels were a successful recording act, it was becoming increasingly difficult for them to make a living, due to the waning popularity of the American folk music revival due to the British Invasion and homegrown folk rock acts, such as the Byrds and Bob Dylan.
 As a result, the Colonels switched to electric instrumentation and hired a drummer.
 In spite of these changes, the Kentucky Colonels dissolved as a band following a show on October 31, 1965.
 Clarence, Roland and Eric Jr. formed a new line-up of the Colonels in 1966, with several other musicians, but this second version of the group was short-lived and by early 1967 they had broken up.